In most cases, the problem is caused by connection issues, outdated credentials, or incorrect account settings.

 - Re-enter your password carefully

-- Check Caps Lock is off
+- Ensure Caps Lock is off

-- Log into your email via browser to confirm it works
+- Log into your email via browser to confirm

 Check Your Internet Connection